 Sources of all other images noted, if known.

-For an entertaining history of the construction of the Praetorian Building (which had MANY detractors and doubters), read the Dallas Morning News article (Oct.
-27, 1948) by Kenneth Foree, here.
+For an entertaining history of the construction of the Praetorian Building (which had MANY detractors and doubters), read check the archives of The Dallas Morning News for the article by Kenneth Foree, “First Skyscraper Had Its Skeptics” (Oct.
+27, 1948).

 More on the Praetorian Building on Wikipedia, here.